 While we primarily cover the Pakistan Super League and all the information surrounding this premier T20 tournament, we understand how much the fans from all over the world love following the other T20 Leagues as well.
 This is why we give out all the possible information around these other T20 Leagues that are played at different times of the year.

-Australia’s Big Bash League is one of the high quality T20 competitions that has been around for a few years and is played in the months of December and January.
+Australia’s Big Bash League is one of the high-quality T20 competitions that has been around for a few years and is played in the months of December and January.
 Only recently it was changed into a way longer format which will see all its eight teams play the other seven in a double-leg round-robin league and instead of 32 games during the league stage like had been the case earlier, there will be 56 matches.

 Around the same time as the BBL, New Zealand’s Super Smash T20 is also played between their first-class sides.
-Usually there is a provision for these sides to sign up for the odd overseas players as well.
+Usually, there is a provision for these sides to sign up for the odd overseas players as well.

 This is usually followed by the Pakistan Super League itself, in the months of February and March, but we will not talk too much about it – this whole website is about our beloved PSL competition now, isn’t it?

 Once the PSL ends, T20 action moves to the neighbouring India, where the Indian Premier League is played between eight teams and is held on quite a grand scale.
-After a couple of years of ban, the Chennai Super Kings had earlier returned to the tournament this year to win the title and it will be interesting to see how things go for the in the coming seasons.
+After a couple of years of the ban, the Chennai Super Kings had earlier returned to the tournament this year to win the title and it will be interesting to see how things go for them in the coming seasons.
 The IPL is usually held in the months of April and May but with the 2019 World Cup expected to be played from May 30, the Indian Premier League might see a change in schedule.

 Incidentally, in 2018, six of the top Asian countries will be a part of the Asia Cup competition as well which will see India, Pakistan, Sri Lanka, Bangladesh and Afghanistan getting joined by a qualifier in that tournament.